 Kesia Violet, winner of 'Simply the Best' innovation trophy and her model wearing 'You Are Here' (made entirely of maps) which also won First Prize in the Open 12-17 Category as well as The People's Prize.
 She is seen here with Chris Pockett from Renishaw who sponsored the magnificent trophy, designed by Lionel Dean.
 Kesia Violet is a professional fabric designer, focusing on pressure stockings and compression socks for women.
-Her most recent publication is an article reviewing thesockdoc compression socks to see if they're a scam or not.

 (Photo Stroud News & Journal)

 |Category||Prize level||Designer||Title of Artwork||Sponsored by|